robweber/vsmp-plus/README.md

 ### /api/screenshot [GET]

-Returns the currently displayed image from the video file.
+Returns the currently displayed image on the EPD.
 This is a binary PNG file.
 Can be saved directly via something like `curl` or embedded in another web application.

 ### /api/analyze [POST]